Close

 CONCLUSION

-Multiple studies confirmed that Covenant Eyes' accountability partners saw value in adding the Summary Module concept to their email reports, considering it one of the most important features of the report.
+In both experiments, Covenant Eyes' accountability partners saw clear value in the Report Summary Module, considering it one of the most important features of the report.
+It was described as a time-saver that simplified decision-making.

 Broader Implications

 Insights from these research studies were used to develop a pitch for building the Report Summary module.
-Although the pitch did not move forward at the time of submission, the Summary Module was later built into Covenant Eyes' new Victory App, designed exclusively for accountability partners.
+Although the pitch did not move forward at the time of submission, the Summary Module was later built as a core feature into Covenant Eyes' new Victory App, designed exclusively for accountability partners.

 The Report Summary Module continues to be iterated upon to provide greater value to accountability partners.